GCC

 Mention key skills: experience scaling operations in India, cross-cultural communication, stakeholder alignment, and P&L responsibility if needed.

 Be clear about the level of autonomy.
-Good candidates want to know how much authority they’ll have and what decisions need global sign-off.
+Strong candidates evaluating opportunities to hire leaders for your GCC in India want to understand how much authority they’ll have and what decisions need global sign-off.

 Finally, get local input.
-Talk to partners, vendors, or consultants who’ve helped build GCCs in India.
-Use that insight to fine-tune the role.
+Talk to partners, vendors, or consultants who’ve helped build GCCs in India to fine-tune the role.

 2. Prioritize Cross-Cultural Competence